All shoot and no shells: Marles opens ADF weapon training simulation facility in Darwin

 Australian Deputy Prime Minister Richard Marles has officially opened the Australian Defence Force’s new Open Plan Weapon Training Simulation System in the Northern Territory.

-The land force combat training facility was funded by the Australian Government through the United States Force Posture Initiative Branch and opened by the Deputy PM on February 19.
+The land force combat training facility was funded by the Australian government through the United States Force Posture Initiative Branch and opened by the Deputy PM on 19 February.

-The facility features two 15-lane ranges, a close quarter battle zone, and 840m2 of floor space, enhancing combat marksmanship training.
+The facility features two 15-lane ranges, a close quarter battle zone and 840 square metres of floor space, enhancing combat marksmanship training.

-“Darwin is home to a new state-of-the-art facility providing enhanced training capabilities for the Australian Defence Force,” according to a Defence statement regarding the opening.
+“Darwin is home to a new state-of-the-art facility providing enhanced training capabilities for the Australian Defence Force,” a statement from Defence said regarding the opening.

 “The Open Plan Weapon Training Simulation System enables soldiers to improve their marksmanship skills in a safe, controlled and realistic environment.